 Anchovies and salmon, that is also a combination you truly have to try out!

 And one of my favorite summer dishes: freshly steamed or grilled green asparagus with anchovy butter.
 Awesome.
 You can do the same with artichokes by the way.
 Or just toss some anchovy butter and freshly cooked al dente penne pasta together…

-Wow, we already have a bunch of recipe ideas for our anchovy butter here!
+Wow, we already have a bunch of dinner ideas for our anchovy butter recipe here!